Welcome to good news/bad news: CBD edition.

 In legalized states, medical patients can easily answer question one by visiting a trusted dispensary.
 Unfortunately, too many still must go through the black market for their medicine.
 While we don’t advocate the black market, some states leave patients with no other options to seek relief.
 In these cases, it is important that their supplier be trusted and knowledgeable about their product just as any dispensary Budtender would be.

-To ensure that you purchase hemp-derived, safe CBD products, ask yourself questions just as you would a cannabis purchase.
+To ensure that you purchase hemp-derived, safe CBD products, ask yourself questions just as you would a 420 purchase.
 Before putting any money down, consider the following three questions:

 - Who manufactured the product?